-Obviously, the first step in becoming an instructor is becoming a certified diver, and if you’re reading this you probably have taken care of that or you are in the process of doing so.
+Obviously, the first step in becoming a scuba instructor is becoming a certified diver, and if you’re reading this you probably have taken care of that or you are in the process of doing so.
 But that’s like saying that the first step to becoming a doctor is learning first aid; it’s only the beginning of a long process of training and gaining the requisite experience.
 Although the requirements for an instructor rating vary among the certifying organizations, on average expect to complete about 200 hours of training in prerequisite courses.
 That includes not only your entry-level course, but advanced, rescue and some form of supervisory qualification such as a divemaster or dive control specialist.
 Along the way you must also amass, at the minimum, 50-100 dives in a wide range of environments.
 And that’s what you need just to qualify for an instructor training course.

-Preparation to become an instructor requires mastery of diving theory, which includes a thorough grounding in diving physics, physiology, equipment mechanics and even a little marine science and oceanography.
+Preparation to become a scuba instructor requires mastery of diving theory, which includes a thorough grounding in diving physics, physiology, equipment mechanics and even a little marine science and oceanography.
 You’ll also need near-perfect diving skills, and an ability to deal calmly with stressful and unexpected situations like entanglements or out-of-air emergencies.
 In terms of physical prowess, a good measure of your preparedness is whether you can swim at least 800 meters (2,640 feet) using mask, fins and snorkel in less than 20 minutes.
 If you can’t, then it’s time to get out the ol’ exercise bike or buy some new jogging shoes.

-During instructor training, expect to learn a great deal about teaching, both theoretical and practical.
+During scuba instructor training, expect to learn a great deal about teaching, both theoretical and practical.
 You’ll master the art of planning and conducting classroom, pool and open-water lessons.
 You’ll learn how to organize training activities to maximize safety and efficiency.
 And, you’ll learn the requirements (termed “standards”) and nuances of conducting the various programs you’ll be sanctioned to teach.
 In all, expect about 60-80 hours of training above and beyond your prerequisite courses and perhaps a $1,400 to $2,000 investment for tuition, books and other fees.
 (This does not include your personal diving equipment or travel and living expenses while you are training.)

 Once you’re qualified, the training process still doesn’t end.
 Most training organizations require, or recommend highly, that their instructors continue their education through more advanced courses, seminars or other in-service learning experiences.
 And just like the continuing education courses available to divers, instructors, too, have a full array of qualifications for advancement.
 Not only are good divers always training, so are good instructors.

-I’ve never once regretted my decision to become an instructor.
+I’ve never once regretted my decision to become a scuba instructor.
 It has taken me places that I never imagined I’d see, and provided me with experiences that few others can even dream of.
 Granted, it hasn’t all been a bed of roses.
 For me, six-day weeks have never been a norm, and the challenges of dealing with overly demanding clients and problem students have, at times, driven me straight up a wall.
 And I’ve never had any form of employer-supported pension or retirement plan.
 So it’s definitely not a job for everyone.
 But on balance, my career has confirmed my teacher friend’s premise: The secret to life is, indeed, finding out what it is that you love then figuring out a way to get paid for doing it.

 Being a scuba instructor is a fantastic part-time career, but many want to make it a full-time gig.
 As in any industry, diving has its own nuances when it comes to the all-important job hunt.
 But the ultimate goal in finding a job is the same as in any field — reaching out to potential employers and proving to them that you are the most qualified applicant.